YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: YottaDB replication was not able to start a helper process.

-Action: Ensure that the gtm_dist environment variable points to a valid YottaDB distribution that is executable by the user.
+Action: Ensure that the ydb_dist environment variable points to a valid YottaDB distribution that is executable by the user.

 -------------------
 HOSTCONFLICT